 Another tip that helps me immensely is making sure there is always something on my weekly menu that everyone in the family can look forward to.
 For one kid that may be broccoli as a side with dinner.
 For me, I prefer a meatless main dish once or twice a week.
 Someone else may request having a salad bar dinner.
 The choices are endless, naturally, which makes it really fun to get everyone involved.

 Also, try new foods.
 Change up a favorite recipe or give it an upgrade.
-One way to do that could be adding some Craisins® Dried Cranberries to your menu.
-Cranberries are nutritious and delicious, and more versatile than you might think–they aren’t just for your muffins or oatmeal cookies!
-Cranberries can be a natural bacteria blocker–their Type-A proanthocyanidins (or PACs), provide an antibacterial effect by preventing certain UTI-causing bacteria from sticking.
-And eating ½-cup of Craisins® Dried Cranberries is the equivalent of adding one cup of fruit to your diet!
+For a bit of sweetness, try cranberries.
+They can be a natural bacteria blocker–their Type-A proanthocyanidins (or PACs), provide an antibacterial effect by preventing certain UTI-causing bacteria from sticking.

 Cranberries don’t have to be reserved for sweet recipes.
 Remember that tasty Spinach Salad with Ginger Cranberry Vinaigrette?
 Make a big batch of this savory salad to eat for lunch throughout the week.
 Those tart and tangy ruby cranberries make any salad better.

 What are your meal planning tips?
 Do you use a template of favorite meals and rotate them, or do you seek out fun, new recipes to keep things interesting?

 - 1 large head cauliflower cut into florets

 - 2 medium sweet potatoes peeled (if desired), and cubed